Definition: is the contamination of the reproductive organs in women.

-The only way to avoid STDs is not to have vaginal, anal or oral sex.
+The only way to avoid STDs is not to have vaginal, anal, or oral sex.

 If you are sexually active, you can do the following to reduce your chances of getting it:

-Being in a mutually monogamous long-term relationship with a partner who has been proven to have negative results from sexually transmitted infection tests.
+It is in a mutually monogamous long-term relationship with a partner who has been proven to have negative results from sexually transmitted infection tests.

-Using latex condoms correctly when having sex.
+I am using latex condoms correctly when having sex.

 A doctor can diagnose pelvic inflammatory disease during a pelvic exam.
-Chlamydia, gonorrhea or other infections will also be done, as they often cause this.
+Chlamydia, gonorrhea, or other infections will also be done, as they often cause this.